 You never know what an interviewer might ask you.

-Interest and dedication is part of your personal brand.
+Interest and dedication are parts of your personal brand.

 Job seekers are told all the time to have a professional social media presence and blog platform to showcase work and impress employers.
 But if you’re not showing interest in your industry within these accounts, that speaks volumes to hiring managers.
 Show you’re on top of your game and actually interested too.